ross39/new_bloom_filter_repo/README.md

 ## Source code

 ⚠️ I am working on releasing an improved compressor along with a script to run the compression and decompression on a wide variety of raw videos.
-I hope to have this released in the next few days so that it can be verified by users.
+I hope to have this released in the next few days(to this repo) so that it can be verified by users.
 The repo is quite messy so once I have the improved compressor and benchmark released I will tidy up this repo as a lot of the graphs are junk/misleading.

 https://github.com/ross39/new_bloom_filter_repo